 Recommended Read: 10 Great Films on Netflix You Can Watch Right Now – Part 3

-Adapted from the short story, written by F. Scott Fitzgerald, The Curious Case of Benjamin Button feels like a bleak version of Forrest Gump.
-His life is full of serendipitous occurrences, an ever-blossoming life filled with adventurous and tragedy.
+Adapted from the short story written by F. Scott Fitzgerald, The Curious Case of Benjamin Button feels like a bleak version of Forrest Gump.
+His life is full of serendipitous occurrences, an ever-blossoming life filled with adventure and tragedy.
 The reverse aging of Benjamin Button adds to the peculiarity.
 His life unfolds in a series of flashbacks recounted by Daisy, the love of his life, lying on the death bed.
 Cate Blanchett convincingly pulls off the role of a whimsical woman, while Brad Pitt completely gets under the skin(s) of the title character.

 Though it has a customary dark undertone, The Curious Case of Benjamin Button is not a typical David Fincher film.
 Here, the direction is more restrained, almost overshadowed by breathtaking cinematography.
 The real hero of this movie is Greg Cannon, the makeup artist, without whom the case of Benjamin Button would have never been curious.
 Despite its flaws, Benjamin Button remains Fincher’s most audacious and experimental film to date.